Envirobank and container deposit schemes.

 At Envirobank, we exist to provide people with access to the container deposit scheme operating in their state.
 In New South Wales, Queensland, the Northern Territory and Victoria, we operate collection points where people can return their eligible containers for the 10-cent refund payable.
 We’re also a Scheme operator in the Territory, which means we help manage the Cash for Containers program.

 What Envirobank does not do is recycle the containers we collect.
 We simply collect eligible containers, pay out the refund, and forward the containers on to our recycling partners who ensure they are repurposed.

 Envirobank recycling depots.

-Our state-of-the-art recycling depots in New South Wales, Queensland and the Northern Territory have been designed to deliver on accuracy and efficiency.
+Our state-of-the-art recycling depots in New South Wales, Queensland, Victoria and the Northern Territory have been designed to deliver on accuracy and efficiency.
 Featuring the latest sorting technology and machinery, and staffed by a bunch of really friendly folk, we think they do just that.
 When you visit an Envirobank depot, our staff will help you claim the refund on your eligible containers, no matter how many you turn up with—there’s no limit!
 We’ll then get you back on the road again as quickly as possible.

 How to recycle at a depot

 - Drive in

 - Get paid

 Our Drop’n’Go services are only available to Crunch members and are ideal for moderate quantities of containers.
 These collection points are usually located near supermarkets, shopping centres and petrol stations making them easy to access while you’re out and about.